cosmos/cosmos/WHITEPAPER.md

 ## Tendermint ##################################################################

 In this section we describe the Tendermint consensus protocol and the interface used to build applications with it.
+For more details, see the [appendix](#appendix).

 ### Validators